wavemaker/docs/learn/how-tos/customizing-post-authentication-handlers.md

 id: ""
 ---

-In a Security enabled WaveMaker app, post-authentication the following actions are performed:
+In a Security enabled WaveMaker app, post-authentication the following actions are performed.

 1. The Default Success Handler, which includes generation of CSRF token, storing the session context, etc., gets invoked.
 2. Next, any custom authentication success handlers provided by the app developer are triggered.